scala/scala/spec/05-classes-and-objects.md

 [compound type](03-types.html#compound-types) consisting of all its parent class types.

-The statement sequence $\mathit{stats}$ contains member definitions that define new members or override members in the parent classes.
-If the template forms part of an abstract class or trait definition, then
-$\mathit{stats}$ may also contain declarations of abstract members.
-If the template forms part of a concrete class definition,
-$\mathit{stats}$ may still contain declarations of abstract type members, but not of abstract term members.
-Furthermore, $\mathit{stats}$ may in any case also contain strictly evaluated expressions: these are executed in the order they are given as part of the initialization of a template, even if they appear in the definition of overridden members.
+The statement sequence ´\mathit{stats}´ contains member definitions that define new members or overwrite members in the parent classes.
+If the template forms part of an abstract class or trait definition, the statement part ´\mathit{stats}´ may also contain declarations of abstract members.
+If the template forms part of a concrete class definition, ´\mathit{stats}´ may still contain declarations of abstract type members, but not of abstract term members.
+Furthermore, ´\mathit{stats}´ may in any case also contain expressions; these are executed in the order they are given as part of the initialization of a template.

-The sequence of template statements may be prefixed with a formal parameter definition and an arrow, e.g. `$x$ =>`, or `$x$:$T$ =>`.
+The sequence of template statements may be prefixed with a formal parameter definition and an arrow, e.g. `´x´ =>`, or `´x´:´T´ =>`.
 If a formal parameter is given, it can be used as an alias for the reference `this` throughout the body of the template.
-If the formal parameter comes with a type $T$, this definition affects the _self type_ $S$ of the underlying class or object as follows:  Let $C$ be the type of the class or trait or object defining the template.
+If the formal parameter comes with a type ´T´, this definition affects the _self type_ ´S´ of the underlying class or object as follows:  Let ´C´ be the type of the class or trait or object defining the template.
-If a type $T$ is given for the formal self parameter, $S$ is the greatest lower bound of $T$ and $C$.
+If a type ´T´ is given for the formal self parameter, ´S´ is the greatest lower bound of ´T´ and ´C´.
-If no type $T$ is given, $S$ is just $C$.
+If no type ´T´ is given, ´S´ is just ´C´.
-Inside the template, the type of `this` is assumed to be $S$.
+Inside the template, the type of `this` is assumed to be ´S´.

-The self type of a class or object must conform to the self types of all classes which are inherited by the template $t$.
+The self type of a class or object must conform to the self types of all classes which are inherited by the template ´t´.

-A second form of self type annotation reads just `this: $S$ =>`.
-It prescribes the type $S$ for `this` without introducing an alias name for it.
+A second form of self type annotation reads just `this: ´S´ =>`.
+It prescribes the type ´S´ for `this` without introducing an alias name for it.

 ###### Example